technology-toolbox/website/content/blog/jjameson/2009/12/03/database-default-locations-in-sql-server.md

 ---
-title: "Database Default Locations in SQL Server"
+title: Database Default Locations in SQL Server
 date: 2009-12-03T05:30:00-07:00
 excerpt:
   "I've mentioned before the importance of using multiple \"spindles\" when